Will Florida cover the spread vs. Kentucky? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- When Florida scores more than 73.4 points, it is 6-3 against the spread and 9-1 overall.
+- When Florida totals more than 73.4 points, it is 6-3 against the spread and 9-1 overall.

 Bet on this or any college basketball matchup at BetMGM